 Clinical Presentation of Anterior Cruciate Ligament Injury

-In case of acute noncontact injury, patient may report a popping sound.
+In case of acute non-contact injury, the patient may report a popping sound.
 Often hemarthrosis develops [70%].
-Usually the patients are unable to return to play due to to pain, swelling, and instability or giving way of the knee.
+Usually, the patients are unable to return to play due to pain, swelling, and instability or giving way of the knee.

 Contact injuries are generally part of larger injury profile and are associated with other ligamentous and meniscal injuries.

-In chronic cases, patient may seek consultation because of instability of the knee experienced.
-The patient may report knee giving way or wobbliness of the knee especially when walking on rough surfaces.
+In chronic cases, the patient may seek consultation because of the instability of the knee experienced.
+The patient may report knee giving way or wobbliness of the knee, especially when walking on rough surfaces.

 There may be quadriceps avoidance gait [patient does not extend the knee]